310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 My bad… But to me, all the first years in school are still adooorable little children.

 Don’t worry about it too much.
 Kids are called cute no matter their gender.
+{% endbubble %}

+{% bubble Arashi sigh %}
 See, I’ve been modeling since I was young, and was pushed around by the harshness of society, so I had no choice but to grow up and be more like an adult…

-Looking back, it makes me wish I enjoyed my youth just a little bit more…
+But looking back, it makes me wish I enjoyed my youth just a little bit more…
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora curious %}
 Huh, so that’s how it is… Personally, I’m envious of how mature my seniors are.

 I wonder what sets us apart from each other… We’re not even that far apart in age.